Harvest time makes all the difference

 Baby Greens

 Just like baby teeth, the plant will eventually lose its cotyledons to make room for its adult leaves.
 It’s the circle of life!
-Believe it not, you actually have one more chance to eat them and reap the rewards.
+Believe it or not, you actually have one more chance to eat them and reap the rewards.

 The easiest way to view baby greens is as more fully developed microgreens (yet still very far from being a completely mature plant).
 At this stage, the plant has started photosynthesis and begins to develop its first true leaves that resemble a smaller version of the adult foliage that you would expect.